CrossRealms/Splunk-Cyences-App-for-Splunk/docs/troubleshooting/troubleshooting.md

 * Few fields are missing in xmlwineventlog sourcetype compared to wineventlog sourcetype.
 We recommend to onboard the windows logs with sourcetype=wineventlog

-* Here are the list of the fields that are missing in xmlwineventlog compared to wineventlog.
+* Here are the list of the fields that we have noticed so far that are missing in xmlwineventlog compared to wineventlog.

 | EventCode | Field Names |
 | ---------- | --------- |